leonsteinmann/climate_puzzle/README.md

 ## Behind the idea

-From the first time I heard about the Flutter Puzzle Hack, I knew I wanted to dedicate the project to the human caused climate change.
-After some brainstorming, I decided to extend the basic concept of a slide puzzle by telling a story rather - adding educational elements rather than simply extending game complexity.
-My goal was not to create an addictive game you play repeatedly but rather play it once and get something out of it.
+From the first time I heard about the Flutter Puzzle Hack, I knew I wanted to dedicate the project to address the human caused climate change.
+After some brainstorming, I decided to extend the basic concept of a slide puzzle by telling a story - adding educational elements rather than simply extending game complexity.
+My goal was not to create an addictive game you play repeatedly but rather play it a few times and get something out of it.
 I wanted to create an atmosphere by utilizing animations and graphics to transport the message while the player is solving the puzzle.
 The message I thought about while developing the puzzle:

 > *To effectively address climate change, it is important to understand which actions have an actual impact on climate change.*

-So instead of a "solution" puzzle with tiles of solar panels and electric cars, the puzzle takes a step back and focuses on the "problem" part of climate change: What human-based actions are causing climate change?
+So instead of a "solution" puzzle with tiles of solar panels and electric cars, the puzzle takes a step back and focuses on the "problem" part of climate change: What human-based actions are causing climate change in the first place?

+After finalizing the concept, the first step was to create an atmosphere that sets the mood for the game.
+I quickly came up with the idea to use the planet as a background of the puzzle board and to create flying particles as a symbol for the constantly happening emissions.
+For the image of the earth, I used an open licensed SVG from Wikipedia created a negative and used a radial color gradient to create a sun reflection effect in Figma.
+Additionally, I animated a pulsating atmosphere for a glow effect to better display the presence of atmosphere around planet earth.
+Later on I added small animated airplanes flying around earth, which was more challenging as expected as I had to write a function to return the angle for each airplane based on the start and end positions to rotate the image accordingly.
+Creating the particles was the biggest challenge as I didn't have previous experience with Flutter's CustomPainter combined with AnimationBuilder.
+After reading some Medium articles I found the awesome work of Felix Blaschke's "stars" (link below) and used an adjusted approach for spawning the 500 CustomPainter particles behind earth.
+For the color scheme I started of with a red and blue tone highlighting temperature differences and created multiple matching colors (orange, rose, lila) using the color wheel.

+For the puzzle tiles I created the vector graphics for each of the sources of emissions of each gas using Figma.
+All categories are based on official reports of the EU commission on carbon dioxide, methane, nitrous oxide and fluorinated gases.

+Finally, I wanted to integrate also the game timer into the theme of climate change.
+After trying out a few things I figured a temperature scale combined with the years passed would be most tangible for the player to get a feeling for the currently projected global warming by 2100.
+I created a thermometer using only Flutter Widgets with LinearGradient and animated the position and color of the player's indicator in the Stack Widget.

 ## Highlights